Hexagram 2坤Earth

 The line branches, bottom-up, follow the kun-trigram najia table: 未 (line 1), 巳 (line 2), 卯 (line 3), 丑 (line 4), 亥 (line 5), 酉 (line 6).
 Read against the kun palace, whose element is earth, the six-relatives assignments are: line 1 未 (earth) — siblings (兄弟); line 2 巳 (fire) — parents (父母); line 3 卯 (wood) — officer-ghost (官鬼); line 4 丑 (earth) — siblings (兄弟); line 5 亥 (water) — wealth (妻財); line 6 酉 (metal) — offspring (子孫).

 The shi line at position 6 carries offspring (子孫); the ying line at position 3 carries officer-ghost (官鬼).
-Read as a structural pair, the shi-ying axis of Earth says that the actor of the carrying arc is positioned as the generative continuation of the palace — what the palace produces and sends forward — while the field the actor is acting upon is positioned as the constraining authority the actor must serve.
+Read as a structural pair, the shi-ying axis of Earth says that the mover of the carrying arc is positioned as the generative continuation of the palace — what the palace produces and sends forward — while the field they are acting upon is positioned as the constraining authority they must serve.
 Earth, structurally, is the hexagram of generative continuation under legitimate constraint.
-It is the counterpart axis to Heaven’s twin-parents reading: where Heaven describes the founding mandate inherited and the field inherited, Earth describes the carrying that propagates the mandate forward under the authority that frames it.
-The najia layer is the part of the analysis that makes the difference between Heaven’s founding posture and Earth’s carrying posture visible at the structural level rather than only at the textual one.
+It is the counterpart axis to Heaven’s twin-parents reading: where Heaven describes the initiating mandate inherited and the field inherited, Earth describes the carrying that propagates the mandate forward under the authority that frames it.
+The najia layer is the part of the analysis that makes the difference between Heaven’s initiating posture and Earth’s carrying posture visible at the structural level rather than only at the textual one.

 For a cast, this static layer records the palace, generation label, shi and ying positions, each line's branch and six-relative, moving-line positions, transformed hexagram, and the use-spirit selected by question category.
 The public page keeps that structure as a method note rather than as default reading text.